Following are my recommended resources for all things natural health, beauty, and cleaning – including my favorite books, shops, and useful links.

 Where to Buy Essential Oils

 If you have a local health food store, you might be able to purchase essential oils there.
-I often buy them at Natural Grocers in Colorado.
 If you need to order your oils, I recommend these companies:

 Where to Buy Supplies